Essays, Stories, Adventures, Dreams

 There is no need for the reader to assume anything about purpose and design in the framework construction of the Chronicles of the Footloose Forester.
 The author is not trying to persuade anyone about various points of view but merely wishes to share what the author himself thinks about things.
 First and foremost, he wishes to share his views with others.
 The reader can accept them or reject them.

 In many of his chronicles, the Footloose Forester tries to impart a few life lessons, as he sees them, or as they relate to the subject matter.
 In this current chronicle blog, the final issue is all about how his own musings are received.
+With 1,130,000 hits to date, one has to presume that some people are interested in reading some of his 520 published blogs.

 In scientific journals, the subject matter very often must pass peer review before it is accepted for publication.
 That is to say, scientific literature that is proposed for publication must be reviewed and approved by a body of peers before it is accepted.
 Unfortunately, there are several interpretations of the meaning of the word peer.
 Peers, by one dictionary definition that he prefers, are individuals of equal or superior standing in relationship to the one under scrutiny.
 The proposed manuscripts are expected to be thoroughly read and critiqued with critical viewpoints.
 Getting published means having your reputation at stake.